This product review article is all about the Syntha-6 Cold Stone Creamery® Protein Powder I bought & used recently.

 Tthese are very good numbers.

-They’re not ‘top of the food chain’-type numbers in the protein powder space, but they’re gettin’ there.
+They’re not ‘top of the food chain’-type numbers in the protein powder space, but they’re close.

 Thus by comparison, the buyer review scores of the available protein powders that you do see tend to be higher than other fitness products, like cheap rowing machines for example.